Ginger

 History of Ginger Use

 Ginger (Zingiber officinale), a flowering plant whose rhizome is widely used as a spice and in traditional wellness practices, is a key ingredient in Longevity Synergy, a dietary supplement crafted for natural wellness.
 With a rich history in herbal remedies, ginger supports health through science-backed benefits targeting key cellular pathways.
-These statements have not been evaluated by the Food and Drug Administration.
-Longevity Synergy is not intended to diagnose, treat, cure, or prevent any disease.

 • Origins of Ginger: Native to Southeast Asia, particularly India and China, ginger has been cultivated for over 5,000 years for its culinary and wellness properties.